 As stated in the Toolkit, when a parent expresses concerns about their children’s bedtime behaviors, a mini-assessment of the bedtime routine can help identify areas of support.
 The next step for Harris was to plan a four-session workshop for parents.
 Hosted by the DRU Judy Center, the “Bedtime in a Box,” hour-long series highlighted age-appropriate bedtimes and helpful tips on how to get children to bed and sleep through the night.

 “Our goal was to stress the importance of establishing a routine, which includes preparation and at least 10-12 hours of sleep every night,” said Harris.
 “One of my parents thought that was too much.”

-Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether or not their children experienced sleep, routine or behavioral issues.
+Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether their children experienced sleep, routine or behavioral issues.
 The final step for Harris was to encourage parents to establish a routine they could consistently follow in the same order every night.
 For additional support, she also distributed the “Bedtime in the Box” kits filled with a variety of sleepy time goodies and a routine log with stickers to track progress.

-“My son really likes the books; and he wants me to read the Little Owl Night almost every night,” said Stephanie Holmes who has a four-year-old son enrolled in the program.
-“I think parents can learn a lot from this workshop like replacing the electronics with books at bedtime.”
+“My son really likes the books, and he wants me to read the Little Owl Night almost every night,” said Stephanie Holmes, who has a four-year-old son enrolled in the program.
+“I think parents can learn a lot from this workshop, like replacing the electronics with books at bedtime.”

 The “Bedtime in the Box” kits include a bath towel, soap, foam letters and numbers, toothpaste and a brush, five books, a water-resistant collapsible box, an alarm clock, a stuffed animal, an educational learning kit and other games.